Mod-two cohomology rings of alternating groups: Steenrod action

-The Hopf ring generators $\gamma_{1,k; m}$ are more regular than the $\gamma_{2,m}^+$ classes in a sense, as they are all restrictions from the cohomology of symmetric groups.
+The Hopf semi-ring generators $\gamma_{1,k; m}$ are in a sense more regular than the $\gamma_{2,m}^+$ classes, as they are all restrictions from the cohomology of symmetric groups.
 But our formula using level-$\ell$ bi-partitions or equivalently outgrowth monomials depends on transfer products, which are not preserved under the restriction map.
-To calculate Steenrod operations, we translate between Hopf ring presentation and presentation by cup product alone.
+To calculate Steenrod operations, we translate between Hopf semi-ring presentation and presentation by cup product alone.

 For example, $\sq^1(\gamma_{1,2} \odot 1_n) = \gamma_{1,1}^2 \odot \gamma_{1,1} \odot 1_n + \gamma_{2,1} \odot 1_{n}$.
 The term $\gamma_{1,1}^2 \odot \gamma_{1,1} \odot 1_n$ is then equal to $(\gamma_{1,1} \odot 1_{n+1}) \cdot (\gamma_{1,2} \odot 1_n) + \gamma_{1,3} \odot 1_{n-1}$.
 Thus for $m \geq 3$